akosdudas/automated-homework-evaluation/docs/evaluate/github-actions.md

 And now comes the actual assessment.
 Since the evaluator application is containerized, the workflow only needs to trigger the execution of this container.
 The working directory with the source code and the built binaries are mounted into the container, so the application can access it.

 The final step is publishing the results of the assessment (line 35).
-The evaluator application writes the results to a text file, and the [custom action](https://github.com/akosdudas/ahk-action-publish-result-pr) reads this text file to send the contents into the pull request thread ([see example here](https://github.com/akosdudas/ahk-sample-studentsolution/pull/1#issuecomment-646669774)).
+The evaluator application writes the results to a text file, and the [custom containerized application](https://github.com/akosdudas/ahk-github-automation/tree/master/publish-results-pr) reads this text file to send the contents into the pull request thread ([see example here](https://github.com/akosdudas/ahk-sample-studentsolution/pull/1#issuecomment-646669774)).
+(This custom step also allows us to save the outcome of the automated evaluation to a database, which reduces the manual labor on the part of the instructors; see [here](../using-github/further-automation.md) for further details.)

 ### Example 2